 So how do we do it?

 One of the most effective ways is taking three deep breaths.
-Three deep breaths can be used to reverse the stress cascade in any situation-in a meeting, in the middle of a conflict, in the Dr’s office.
+Three deep breaths can be used to reverse the stress cascade in any situation-in a meeting, in the middle of a conflict, or in the doctor’s office.

 You don’t have to be the victim of your circumstances.
-Take control with three deep breaths and bring your mood back to calm and balance!
+Take control with three deep breaths and restore your mood to calm and balance!

-Integrative Health Coaching empowers clients to make lasting behavior changes that are the foundation for a lifetime of health and well-being.
+Health Coaching empowers clients to make lasting behavior changes that are the foundation for a lifetime of health and well-being.
 Health is impacted by multiple interconnected dimensions.
-These dimensions include the choices one makes that affect their physical, mental, spiritual well-being and the medical care approaches utilized for their health.
-An Integrative Health Coach helps support their clients in discovering ways to successfully implement healthy lifestyle behaviors across these various health dimensions into their unique lives.
-Duke Integrative Medicine offers two courses to train you as an Integrative Health Coach.
-All participants start with our Foundation Course, focusing on the core competencies of Integrative Health Coaching.
-Following the Foundation Course, participants who desire advanced training may register for our Certification Course.
+These dimensions include the choices that affect their physical, mental, and spiritual well-being and the medical care approaches utilized for their health.
+A Health Coach helps clients discover ways to successfully implement healthy lifestyle behaviors across these various health dimensions into their unique lives.
+Duke Health & Well-Being Programs offers a course to train you as a Health Coach.
+Learn more about the Duke Health & Well-Being Health Coach Training.